 Read on to discover which plants are considered to bring good luck!

-Very common in our houses, this plant exhibits a great amount of variegated or bright green leaves, a colour that, as you may know, is believed to bring luck by its own: it symbolizes perseverance and knowledge of our inner-selves.
+Very common in our houses, this plant has a great amount of variegated or bright green leaves, a colour that is itself believed to bring luck: it symbolizes perseverance and knowledge of our inner-selves.

-Moreover, the Dragon tree is easy to grow and to reproduce; they say it can bring prosperity, given that it is very resistant and long-living.
+Moreover, the Striped dracaena is easy to grow and to reproduce; they say it can bring prosperity, given that it is very resistant and long-living.

 Mistletoe (Viscum album)

-This plant is mainly notable in winter, when its colours become brighter; it comes along with thick green foliage and white or red berries.
+A typical winter plant, when its colours become brighter, it comes along with thick green foliage and white or red berries.